tjgornick/sample_tfec2/README.md

 # sample_tfec2
-## A working AWS EC2 webserver in 5 minutes or less
+## A working AWS EC2 web server in 5 minutes or less

 ### Intro
 This project was created as a personal from-scratch exercise in infrastructure-as-code by way of [Terraform](https://www.terraform.io/) and [Amazon AWS](https://aws.amazon.com/).